mghpcc-projects/ulsr_proxies/persistent_state_proxies/aws-dynamodb-client-and-server/client-use/README.md

       ```

       where ```KKKKKKKKKKKKKKKK``` is the API key secret.
 The ``hello-world`` endpoint returns information on the query received by the Lambda function.
 It does not interact with DynamoDB.

+   * The ``put`` endpoint [code](https://github.com/mghpcc-projects/ulsr_proxies/blob/c1c804632a59950c13faad1f227a4fc028fbc151/persistent_state_proxies/aws-dynamodb-client-and-server/serverless-aws-code/nodejs-form/handler.js#L21) stores an item in the DynamoDB NoSQL database.
+The item is described in JSON included in the HTTP call.
+The key for the item is taken from the ``resid`` variable in the JSON.